stevie-sh/autonomous-vehicles-visualization/README.md

 - bash_tools (bash scripts i used to wrangle and explore data a little)
 - server (half implemented api server for bonus fun)

+## Synopsis
+i wanted to make a dashboard that could be realistically useful for comma users, so i tried to incorporate some *live-like* features so if data were to be streamed directly into a server we could read and see live graphs and track rides down.

 ## Some Features list
 - fullscreen
 - looks cute with the emojis on apple devices + chrome